Seahawks’ Russell Wilson strengthens his case for NFL MVP with another astonishing performance

 “Usually Russ is dominant towards the end of the season, and now he’s dominant at the beginning of the season,” Seahawks linebacker K.J.
 Wright said.
 “It’s just been fun to watch him.
 He’s put in so much work, just getting the chemistry with the guys.
 I’m just glad he’s our quarterback.”

 Wright is correct about Wilson’s late-season surges.
 Russell’s historic five-game stretch in 2015 — when his average passer rating was 140 — started in Week 11.
-And in games nine through 16 last season, he posted at a passer rating of at least 100 six times.
+And in games nine through 16 last season, he posted a passer rating of at least 100 six times.

 The six-game streak of 100-plus ratings he has put up to begin this season is the longest of his career.
 Tom Brady and Peyton Manning have each had eight-game 100-plus streaks — and Rodgers had a ludicrous 12 in a row to start the 2011 season.
 But the way Wilson is going — who knows?